Contribution guide

 • Documentation in ./docs/ uses MyST markdown format where possible.
 Fallback to reStructuredText if necessary.

 • Keep lines within 88 characters in Python files, including docstrings and comments (ruff default).
-Markdown files have no line-length limit.
+Markdown files have no line-length limit — do not hard-wrap prose in markdown.
+Each sentence or logical clause should flow as a single long line; let the renderer handle wrapping.

 • Titles in markdown use sentence case.